polkascan/py-substrate-metadata-docs/docs/joystream-node/staking.md

 ```
 ---------
 ### MaxUnlockingChunks
- The maximum number of `unlocking` chunks a [`StakingLedger`] can have.
-Effectively
+ The maximum number of `unlocking` chunks a [`StakingLedger`] can
- determines how many unique eras a staker may be unbonding in.
+ have.
+Effectively determines how many unique eras a staker may be
+ unbonding in.

+ Note: `MaxUnlockingChunks` is used as the upper bound for the
+ `BoundedVec` item `StakingLedger.unlocking`.
+Setting this value
+ lower than the existing value can lead to inconsistencies in the
+ `StakingLedger` and will need to be handled properly in a runtime
+ migration.
+The test `reducing_max_unlocking_chunks_abrupt` shows
+ this effect.
 #### Value
 ```python
 32